 NEWS FROM THE OFFICE

-Please view our calendar on the right hand side of the blog.
+**Please do not forget to view our calendar on the right hand side of the blog.
 This will have our calendar of dates for important events through the rest of the year.
-I will update this as new dates and activites come into the office.
-For those of you with paper copies, I will print a monthly calendar and it will be sent home this way.

 COMMUNITY ED NEWS

 Is your daughter going into 1st-8th grade next fall and interested in cheerleading?
 Hudsonville Rocket Cheerleading will be having their sign‑up date on Saturday, May 16th.
 Registration will be held at the Hudsonville High School Cafeteria from 9:00a.m- 12:00 p.m.
 The cost of registration is $50 and includes an end of the year banquet and trophy.
 An additional uniform cost applies for those that do not have one.
 Used uniforms will be available for the 1st‑6th graders on a first‑come, first‑serve basis.
 The season runs from mid‑August until late October.
 The 1st‑6th grade girls will be cheering at the Hudsonville Youth Football games, and the 7th & 8th grade girls will be cheering at the Hudsonville Club Football games.
 If you have questions about the program, please contact us.
 E‑mail email@example.com or call coach Britni at 616‑634‑9580 or coach Katy at 616‑826‑ 6148.
 We look forward to seeing you at registration!